 Direct MLP ownership is a popular strategy for yield-seeking investors.
 The direct investing also provides the most beneficial tax treatment of MLP distributions – tax deferral.

-However, the biggest drawbacks of direct investing are the large tax filing cost and the exposure to a single company.
+However, the biggest drawbacks of direct investing are the large tax filing cost and exposure to a single company.

 Investors interested in direct ownership in MLPs should consider buying a basket of partnerships to diversify their risk more efficiently.
 They should also weight the tax benefits of direct ownership versus the cost of year-end tax filing.